 Okay, time to get up close and personal with your discharge!
 You will want to check your cervical mucus on a daily basis and make note of how fertile it looks based on appearance, consistency, and texture.
 If you’ve already downloaded an app for period tracking and the calendar method (discussed above), you can easily record your findings in that same app each day and look for trends over time as more months are observed.
 Let’s first talk about how to obtain a sample of your cervical mucus, and then we’ll discuss tips on how to determine how fertile it might be.

 There are a couple options when it comes to getting a sample of your cervical mucus to inspect.
 The two most popular methods are:

-- Using a sample of cervical mucus that has transferred to your underwear or to toilet paper after wiping – This is my personal preference as I tend to have enough cervical mucus in my underwear to be able to make a determination, and I personally prefer a less invasive approach.
+- Using a sample of cervical mucus that has transferred to your underwear or to toilet paper after wiping – This may be your personal preference if you prefer a less invasive approach and tend to have enough cervical mucus in your underwear to be able to make a determination.

 - Inserting one or two fingers into your vagina to retrieve a sample of cervical mucus from up near your cervix – This is a great option if you don’t tend to see much cervical mucus outside of your body or if you prefer to get your sample straight from the source.
 If you choose to use this method, just make sure to wash your hands thoroughly before doing so.